semaphore-protocol/website/versioned_docs/version-V2/technical-reference/contracts.md

 - [**SemaphoreCore.sol**](https://github.com/semaphore-protocol/semaphore/blob/main/contracts/base/SemaphoreCore.sol): it contains the functions to verify Semaphore proofs and to save the nullifier hash in order to avoid double signaling;
 - [**SemaphoreGroups.sol**](https://github.com/semaphore-protocol/semaphore/blob/main/contracts/base/SemaphoreGroups.sol): it contains the functions to create groups, add or remove members.

-These contracts are closely related to the protocol.
-They are abstract contracts and every function can be overridden, all expect the core ones.
-The SemaphoreCore contract is always required and devs should always import it, in order to verify their proofs with Semaphore.
-Some DApps could use the onchain groups, but maybe others can prefer to use their own trees (e.g. offchain trees).
+These contracts are closely related to the protocol. `SemaphoreGroups` is an abstract contract and its functions can be overridden, whereas `SemaphoreCore` must always be imported in order to verify proofs.
+While some dApps may use on-chain groups, others may prefer to use off-chain groups, saving only their tree roots in the contract.

 ## Extension contracts